-1 hour of CE for registered neutrals (GA) & 1 hour of general CLE, including 1 trial hour for Georgia attorneys
+1 hour of CE for registered neutrals (GA) & 1 hour of CLE for Georgia attorneys

 n/a

-In-person attendees can join John and Shelby for Recent Developments in
+In-person attendees can join the panel for Probate Preeminence in the Auditorium:

-This session will NOT be live-streamed to virtual attendees.
+This session will be live-streamed to virtual attendees.

 The program will run from 8:30 AM to 4:30 PM (full agenda outlined below)

-Those attending via livestream will not have access to view sessions presented in Room A. Those attending the conference in person will have a choice between two breakout sessions, held at 9:55 AM and 2:10 PM.
+Those attending via livestream will not have access to view sessions presented in Room A, but will have access to a recording of these sessions (and all others) during the month of December (2023).
+Those attending the conference in person will have a choice between two breakout sessions, held at 10:00 AM and 2:15 PM.
+Like livestream attendees, a recording of all sessions will be available to in-person attendees for the month of December (2023).

 7:30 am - 8:30 am